Friday, July 06, 2018

 The Atari ST cannot scroll

 Logotron's StarRay is a Defender wannabe developed by a trio of incredible talent.
-It's something I boot up whenever I'm bored and need to kill a few mins after a dreadful day at work!
-Of course, this was programmed by none other than Steve Bak.
-A legend who always knew how to get the best from the Atari ST without ever resorting to lame excuses.
+It's something I boot up whenever I need to kill a few mins after a dreadful day at work!
+Of course, this was programmed by Steve Bak.
+A legend who always knew how to get the best from the Atari ST without resorting to lame excuses.

-Aesthetically speaking, it's fantastic and compliments the gameplay perfectly.
-Pete Lyon designed what you see and it's glorious.
-From the moment you see the futuristic Monument Valley, you're in love with his pixels.
-David Whittaker created all of the jaw-dropping funk (anyone with extra Ram has sampled music on the title screen - but I prefer chip tunes).
+Aesthetically, it's fantastic and complements the gameplay perfectly.
+Pete Lyon designed what you see, and it's glorious.
+From the moment you see the futuristic Monument Valley, you're in love with it.
+David Whittaker created all of the jaw-dropping funk (that changes to sampled music with more RAM, but I prefer chiptunes).

 StarRay is a blummin' awesome shooter and tons of fun.
-It boosts the original Defender format with its own brand of great gameplay style - plus beautiful sounds and multilayer parallax visuals.
+It boosts the original format with its own brand of gameplay style - plus beautiful sounds and multilayer parallax visuals.
 This is how all retro gaming should be!
-The perfect shooter if you are bored and fancy some frantic mayhem in your life - grab it now and play StarRay!
+The perfect shooter if you are bored and fancy some frantic mayhem in your life.
+Play StarRay!

 Monday, July 02, 2018